yracine/device-type.myneurio/README.md

 *************************************************
-5) Use SmartSetup and execute My ecobee Init
+5) Use SmartSetup and execute My Neurio Init
 *************************************************